jhvanderschee/hugobricks/content/en/demo-paragliding.md

 ![](/uploads/photos/paragliding/flyspot4.jpg)

-Hugoplate is a comprehensive starter theme that includes everything you need to get started with your Hugo project.
+Hugobricks is a comprehensive starter theme that includes everything you need to get started with your Hugo project.
 As all the Wordpress theme builders say: This is the last theme you will ever need.
 Included are:

 - 10+ Pre-build pages
 - 99+ Google Pagespeed Score